Shin Eun-soo: 2016–present : Acting debut

 In 2018, Shin starred with another lead role, alongside Jung Jae-won, in a one-act romance drama titled Anthology—a part of tvN's Drama Stage.
 She then acted in the film titled Illang: The Wolf Brigade, where she worked with actor Gang Dong-won for the second time.
 It was released on July 25, 2018.
 In July, she was cast in the family melodrama Bad Papa, playing the daughter of Jang Hyuk.

 In 2019 and 2020, she played supporting roles in the film Homme Fatale, and in television series SF8 and Do Do Sol Sol La La Sol.
 In 2022, Shin made a special appearance in KBS2's historical drama Bloody Heart as the childhood of Kang Han-na's character, and was reunited with Jang Hyuk whom she previously acted with in Bad Papa.
+The same year, she had a supporting role in the Netflix drama, A Model Family.
+She plays the daughter Yeonwoo, who encourages her parents to split.

+Within the next year, she gained critical praise for her back-to-back portrayal of a rebellious and lonely high school senior on a journey to find closeness and freedom in the drama special Like Otters, and as a deaf student who falls in love in time travel romance series Twinkling Watermelon, In 2024, she would then debut in the Kang Full universe through the Disney+ fantasy series, Light Shop.
+She plays Joo Hyun Joo, a mysterious young girl who visits the shop every day to buy a light bulb.

 On March 12, 2025, Management Soop announced that Shin had signed an exclusive contract with the agency.
+On August 29, 2025, she starred in the coming of age rom-com Love Untangled, which premiered exclusively on Netflix.
+Upon its release, it became the most watched non-English film on the streaming service, with Shin's portrayal of bubbly protagonist Park Se-ri gaining her a nomination for Baeksang Arts Award for Best New Actress – Film.